 I love trying new hobbies and learning new skills.
-Usually I don't go through with it for much longer but at least I can put it in my skills jar and know that whenever I want to try something with it, I can do it.
+Usually, I don't go through with it for much longer but at least I can put it in my skills jar and know that whenever I want to try something with it, I can do it.

 I tried embroidery a few weeks ago and while loving the results, I find the process too slow and tedious for my taste.
 So it's not something I would do regularly but only when I see or think of some cool ideas that I want to realize.

-On Pinterest I saw many embroidered clothes but it's usually always with flowers.
+On Pinterest, I saw many embroidered clothes but it's usually always with flowers.
 I wanted to do something different so I thought of embroidering text on a t-shirt.

-- Hoop size: If you want to embroider a lot of text on your t-shirt, you can either embroider separate portions, moving the hoop, or buy a big enough hoop to fit the whole text.
+- Hoop size: If you want to embroider a lot of text on your t-shirt, you can either embroider separate portions, move the hoop, or buy a big enough hoop to fit the whole text.
 I suggest the second option as it's easier to keep the hoop still instead of moving it around.

 Step 1: Get the measurements

 Take your hoop and measure the diameter (a straight line from side to side) to know how big your text can be.
 Take off about 2.5 cm (1 inch) from the diameter as it's difficult to embroider near the wooden frame.

 I used an 18 cm (7 in.) hoop and my text was 15.5 x 9 cm (6.1 x 3.5 in.) so the max length was exactly 2.5 cm (1 inch) off the diameter of the hoop.

 On a Word document make a square shape with the max size you can use (use the page ruler or fix the size from the shape format).
 Write your text in your preferred font.

 You can download the same quote I used and a few more here: